Remember the good old days of hiring?

 2) Pay $100 to get 40 job applicants and convert 50% of those into 20 workers with a great hiring process ($5 / hire).

 In the past, you might have communicated with your job applicants purely in person, pen and paper in hand.
-You might have given them a phone call to coordinate interviews.
-Then the dawn of email arose and the expectation on how to communicate with candidates shifted to these electronic messages.
+You might have called them on the phone to coordinate interviews.
+Then the dawn of email arose and the expectation for how to communicate with candidates shifted to these electronic messages.

-Now that email and classifieds are old, rusty and filled with noisy spam, the most forward-thinking companies are making use of SMS channels to communicate with their job applicants to improve the candidate experience.
+Now that email and classifieds are old, rusty, and filled with noisy SPAM, the most forward-thinking companies are making use of SMS channels to communicate with their job applicants to improve the candidate experience.
 What was once seen as unprofessional is now the new normal.
-It’s the fastest way to engage with your applicants, and the most likely to elicit a response.
+It’s the fastest way to engage with your applicants and the most likely way to elicit a response.

-We’ve seen show-rates for a booked interview skyrocket from an abysmal 25% to 75%, with companies using SMS as their primary means of applicant communication and reminders.
+We’ve seen show-rates for a booked interview skyrocket from an abysmal 25% to 75% among companies using SMS as their primary means of applicant communication and reminders.

 Now this doesn’t mean each recruiter should individually be sending text messages through their own personal phones.
 While this works when you are small, it likely won’t work at a large scale.
-You want certain SMS reminders to automatically send to candidates without you typing each message, and even the personalized messages should be sent from a centralized dashboard so your team is up-to-date on the latest conversation and to prevent three different conversations from happening to ensure a great candidate experience.
+You want certain SMS reminders to automatically send to candidates without you having to type each message, and even the personalized messages should be sent from a centralized dashboard so your team is up-to-date on the latest conversation and to prevent three different conversations from happening to ensure a great candidate experience.

-Luckily, you can leverage hiring automation software to manage your SMS communications with your applicants easily — and we just so happened to have built it!
+Luckily, you can leverage hiring automation software to manage your SMS communications with your applicants easily — and we just so happen to have built it!

 One of the biggest advantages newer companies have over their older counterparts is better technology for the candidate experience.

 Moreover, companies could lose out on talented applicants if their applications aren’t mobile-friendly — 20% of applicants surveyed said they’d give up on an application if it couldn’t be completed on a mobile device.
 A resounding 78% of applicants said they would use mobile to apply for jobs if the process were streamlined and easier.